 Difference Between Project Manager and Program Manager

-As project management continues to evolve, new roles and positions have emerged to better handle complex and large-scale projects.
-Two such roles are Program managers and Project managers.
-While there are similarities between these two roles, there is also difference between project manager and program manager.
-You may better understand the difference if you first look at the differences between projects and programs, which require similar management styles but have different overall objectives.
+As project management continues to evolve, new roles and positions have emerged to handle complex and large-scale projects better.
+These roles include program management, project portfolio management, and project management office.
+While there are similarities between project and program managers, there are also many differences between project manager and program manager.
+Both roles require similar management styles but have different overall objectives.
 Thus, the program manager vs project manager dynamic is in place.

-A project is a singular effect focused on a concept or product, while a program consists of several projects that fall under the same department.
-Running a program is far more complicated than overseeing a single project, which means that different skill sets and objectives apply when it comes to managing the overall effort.
+A project is a singular effect that is focused on a concept or product while a program consists of several projects that fall under the same department.
+This means that running a program is far more complicated than overseeing a single project which means that different skill sets and objectives apply when it comes to managing the overall effort.

-To put it another way, “a project is a temporary effort with a singular goal, while a program is several projects grouped together because of their general similarities.”
+To put it another way, a project is a temporary effort that has a singular goal while a program is several projects grouped together because of their general similarities.

-A marketing campaign may be considered a program that promotes several different projects, including traditional media, promotions, social media, public relations, and more, as seen in various project management industries.
+A marketing campaign may be considered a program that promotes several different projects that include traditional media, promotions, social media, public relations, and more.
+It may be related to several project management industries.

 What is Program Manager?

-This is the leader of a department or section that oversees several projects that fall along the same general lines.
+Program Manager is the leader of a department or section that oversees several projects that fall along the same general lines.
 So, someone who is head of marketing for a company would be a program manager running the different projects that fall under the advertising campaigns.
 Their job would be to define and initial the projects necessary to reach a specific goal for an overall program.
-They choose the leaders of each project, focus on the overall strategy, and ensure that the projects are completed by the deadline.
+They choose the leaders of each project, focus on the overall strategy, and make sure that the projects are completed by the deadline.

 What is Project Manager?

 A project manager runs the individual project under the program manager.
 They help set up, initiate, budget the time and resources needed to complete the project on time.
 They also delegate tasks within the project to different people.
-If a program manager is a ‘General’, then the role of project manager is a Captain or Major leading a smaller force within the larger organization.
+If a program manager is a General, then the project manager is a Captain or Major leading a smaller force within the larger organization.

 What is Program Management?